ahmedsam007/NanoJet/Tools/CHROME_WEB_STORE_SUBMISSION.md

 **Screenshots (1280x800 or 640x400)** - At least 1 required, up to 5 recommended
 - Screenshot 1: Extension overlay on a video showing the download button
-- Screenshot 2: Context menu with "Download with IDMMac" option
+- Screenshot 2: Context menu with "Download with NanoJet" option
 - Screenshot 3: Extension popup or settings (if you have one)
-- Screenshot 4: Download in progress in IDMMac app
+- Screenshot 4: Download in progress in NanoJet app
 - Screenshot 5: Successful download completed

 ---